Psychology Professor Examines Relation of Fear, Empathy Through Subject With Rare Brain Disorder

 However, there are crucial differences between them.

 While neither psychopaths nor SM can predict the fear of others, psychopaths also lack the ability to appreciate that making others feel fear is morally wrong.
-SM has normal judgements about causing others to feel fear.
+SM has normal judgments about causing others to feel fear.

 Marsh explains, “This distinction is important because it suggests that difficulty empathizing with others’ fear doesn’t automatically make a person psychopathic.”